holdencasey7/TaskScheduler/README.md

-# Task Scheduler Project
+# Task Scheduler Backend

 A simple task scheduler implemented in C# with persistent storage using JSON.
 The Task Scheduler runs tasks on a specified schedule and supports recurring tasks.
 Tasks are loaded from a JSON file and can be added, removed, or updated during runtime.
+API built with ASP.NET Core.

 ## Features